arcanis/eslint-plugin-arca/docs/rules/import-ordering.md

 Any module that doesn't match one of these regexps will be regarded as a vendor.

-## When Not To Use It

-You may want to disable this rule if you don't work with Maël.

 ## Further Reading

 * [`arca/newline-after-import-section`](https://github.com/arcanis/eslint-plugin-arca/blob/master/docs/rules/newline-after-var.md) - require an empty newline after an import section